An intrepid young fundraiser from West Kingsdown has raised more than £2,200 for charity by canoeing almost the length of the Thames with his dad.

 The week-long odyssey involved 10 hour days in the 100-year-old Canadian canoe with Ollie setting off on July 23 and finishing on July 30.

 Through this challenge the West Kingsdown Primary School pupil has so far raised more than £2,200 for EllenorLions hospice.

 Last year father and son cycled 650 miles from Holmfen to Ben Nevis on a tandem bike to raise more than £4,000 for the hospice.

 Mum Sasha Pitman, 37, said: "I could not be prouder of them and it’s just amazing to see what they can do.

 "I don’t think I could paddle six miles let alone 165.

 "We have lost grandparents and neighbours to cancer and we have seen how much the hospice help people who need it."

 Every day we pull some stats from a survey and say have a chat about the findings.
-Today: What to do with stray dogs.
+Today: Words people look up most in the dictionary.

 Dartford Museum was visited by the stars of a Second World War drama that is heading for Dartford next month.

 A man charged with the murder of young mum Donna Eastwood will next appear in court in January.